Healthy Vegan Mexican Bean Stew!

 - ¼ cup cilantro/coriander, fresh

-- If using rice, cook according to packet instructions.2 cups brown rice, cooked
+- If using rice, cook according to packet instructions.½ cup brown rice

 - In a medium sized saucepan, heat the vegetable oil.
 Add the garlic cloves, red onion and jalapeño.
-Cook at medium heat until the veggies have reduced and begun to brown.2 tbsp vegetable oil, 4 clove garlic, ½ red onion, 1 jalapeño
+Cook at medium heat until the veggies have reduced and begun to brown.1 tbsp vegetable oil, 2 clove garlic, ½ red onion, ½ jalapeño

 - Add cumin, paprika, oregano and black pepper.
-Cook for 30 seconds, until the aroma is released from the spices.1 tsp cumin, ground, 1 tsp paprika, 1 tsp oregano, dried, ¼ tsp black pepper
+Cook for 30 seconds, until the aroma is released from the spices.1 tsp cumin, ground, 1 tsp paprika powder, 1 tsp oregano, dried

 - Then add the black beans, chickpeas, corn, crushed tomatoes, vegetable stock, salt and sugar.
-Cook over medium low heat, stirring to avoid sticking in the bottom of the pan, for about 10 minutes, or until the stew has a nice, saucy, thick consistency.1 can black beans, 1 can chickpeas, 1 small can corn, 1 can crushed tomatoes, 1 cup vegetable broth, 1 tsp salt, 1 tsp sugar
+Cook over medium low heat, stirring to avoid sticking in the bottom of the pan, for about 10 minutes, or until the stew has a nice, saucy, thick consistency.1.5 cup black beans, cooked, 1.5 cup chickpeas, cooked, 5 oz sweetcorn, 1 can crushed tomatoes, 1 cup vegetable broth, Salt and pepper to taste, 1 tsp sugar

 - Taste stew and add more salt if necessary.

 - Serve the bean stew, topped with cilantro, with a side of brown rice.¼ cup cilantro/coriander, fresh